AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 The crafting terminal has the same UI as the regular terminal, but with an added crafting grid in the middle.

-There are 2 additional buttons, to empty the crafting grid into network storage or your inventory.
+There are 2 additional buttons for emptying the crafting grid into network storage or your inventory.

 ## Recipe